 Korean people love eggs and they can be served at any meal of the day.
 This Western-style Korean breakfast has fried eggs, fruit, Japanese-style white bread from a Korean bakery, and some local strawberry butter.

-Although traditionally there is no separate category of “breakfast food” like there is in America, it is now pretty common for Korean people to eat Western foods like cereal, bread, or pastries for breakfast.
+Although traditionally there is no separate category of “breakfast food” like there is in America, it is now pretty common for Korean people to eat Western foods such as cereal, bread, or pastries for breakfast.